Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

 Before rebooting NCNs:

-- Ensure pre-reboot checks have been completed, including checking the `metal.no-wipe` setting for each NCN.
+* Ensure that pre-reboot checks have been completed, including checking the `metal.no-wipe` setting for each NCN.
 Do not proceed if any of the NCN `metal.no-wipe` settings are zero.

 ### Utility storage nodes (Ceph)